-Overall, Green tea seems to be a very good fat loss agent.
-Either in low doses through consumption of green tea (as a tea) or in high supplemental dosages.
-Low doses via tea have a large safety threshold, and superloading in supplemental form seems to be safe in isolation; although nausea is reported with combining high doses green tea with other stimulants
+Overall, green tea seems to be a very good fat loss agent, either in low doses through consumption of green tea (as a tea) or in high supplemental dosages.
+Low doses via tea have a large safety threshold, and superloading in supplemental form seems to be safe in isolation, although nausea is reported with combining high doses of green tea with other stimulants

 In several animal studies, rats experience either an increase in body weight or (if body fat is measured) lean mass.
 That being said, the majority of studies note a decrease in overall body weight.
 In one study looking at both Black and Green tea, this was only seen with Green Tea and isolated EGCG, and was 4-5% higher than control after 27 weeks (with no differences in food intake, a bit less water consumption).
 No changes in fat burning genes were seen in muscle cells in this study.